Quiere conocer gente

 Oh, and... traveling. :D

-TV: The Walking Dead; Veep, House of Cards, Silicon Valley
+TV: Black Mirror, Veep, House of Cards, Silicon Valley

 Books: One Hundred Years of Solitude; The Girl With The Dragon Tattoo; Like Water For Chocolate; The Kite Runner; Wicked.
 Last book I read: A House for Mr Biswas (that was a depressing book).

-- FANIA, El Gran Combo, Sonora Poncena, Hector Lavoe (70s salsa)
+- Salsa! -- FANIA, El Gran Combo, Sonora Ponceña, Hector Lavoe (70s salsa, also called "The Golden Age")

-- some current Top 40 stuff (it's popular for a reason, right?)
+- some Top 40 music through all the decades (it's popular for a reason, right?)

 Podcasts: This American Life; Wait, Wait, Don't Tell Me; The Moth.

-I can teach English (I am an excellent grammarian, and know the language very well) and Spanish, although Spanish is not my mother tongue.
+I can teach English (I am an expert in the language) and Spanish, although Spanish is not my mother tongue.

-I want to learn the word "cheers" in as many languages as possible.
-I'm up to about 17.
+I seek to learn the word "cheers" in as many languages as possible.
+I'm up to about 21.

 I am not sure why they have this section.
-I hope you can figure it out from the rest of my profile.
+I am sure you can choose a thing or three from the rest of my profile.

-Australia, Austria, Belgium, Cambodia, China, Colombia, Czech Republic, Denmark, England, Finland, France, Germany, Iceland, India, Indonesia, Italy, Malaysia, Netherlands, Norway, Philippines, Poland, Portugal, Scotland, Singapore, South Korea, Spain, Sweden, Thailand
+Australia, Austria, Belgium, Cambodia, China, Colombia, Czech Republic, Denmark, England, Finland, France, Germany, Hong Kong, Hungary, Iceland, India, Indonesia, Ireland, Italy, Liechtenstein, Malaysia, Malta, Netherlands, Norway, Philippines, Poland, Portugal, Scotland, Singapore, South Korea, Spain, Sweden, Switzerland, Thailand, Vatican City State

 China, Malaysia, United States